ainapuig/ainapuig.github.io/_pages/about.md

 Working Papers
 ------
-"Monetary Policy Transmission by Gender and Race: The Inequality Unexplained by Income" [Updated version]
+"Monetary Policy Transmission by Gender and Race: The Inequality Unexplained by Income" [July 2023]()

 Publications